How to watch I'm a Celebrity 2019 online for free in the UK or abroad

 And if that's not enough, Extra Camp (the follow up show) will air immediately after the episode on ITV2.

-The brand new series brings a fresh set of gross challenges in the Australian jungle, and the return of Ant McPartlin as co-host with Declan Donnelly is fantastic news for the viewing public.
+The brand new series brings a fresh set of gross challenges in the Australian jungle, along with Ant McPartlin and Declan Donnelly's antics co-hosts which is fantastic news for the viewing public.

-So far, its been a real treat for viewers, not only have they seen Caitlyn Jenner skydive out of a helicopter but they have also seen several disgusting bushtucker trials, some even included eating some rather unusual "desserts".
-But now there's a twist... two new celebrities are set to join the Australian jungle - Cliff Parisi and Andrew Whyment will arrive in the next few days.
+Fans have been treated to a variety of disgusting bushtucker trials, unusual "desserts" and even camp yoga.
+They also got see James being elected camp leader and Jacqueline being elected deputy camp leader, along with chores being delegated.
+Plus there have been two new addition to the camp - Cliff Parisi and Andrew Whyment have been the latest two additions to brave the Australian jungle.

 Can't wait for the following challenges?
 Neither can we, so keep reading as we tell you exactly how to watch I'm A Celebrity online – no matter where in the world you are.